andrew/ultimate-awesome/README.md

 - [awesome-firmware-security](https://github.com/PreOS-Security/awesome-firmware-security) - Awesome Firmware Security & Other Helpful Documents.
 - [awesome-dev-fun](https://github.com/mislavcimpersak/awesome-dev-fun) - A curated list of awesome fun libs/packages/languages that have no real purpose but to make a developer chuckle.
 - [awesome-lisp-companies](https://github.com/azzamsa/awesome-lisp-companies) - Awesome Lisp Companies.
-- [Awesome-LLMs-Evaluation-Papers](https://github.com/tjunlp-lab/Awesome-LLMs-Evaluation-Papers) - The papers are organized according to our survey: Evaluating Large Language Models: A Comprehensive Survey.
 - [awesome-image-denoising-state-of-the-art](https://github.com/z-bingo/awesome-image-denoising-state-of-the-art) - Awesome image and video denoising, state of the art networks.
 - [awesome-transformers](https://github.com/abacaj/awesome-transformers) - A curated list of awesome transformer models.
 - [Awesome-Foundation-Models](https://github.com/uncbiag/Awesome-Foundation-Models) - A curated list of foundation models for vision and language tasks.